-Acaster returned triumphantly in May 2020 to appear for Always Be Comedy Online in a solo spot and then a Q & A with Ed Gamble.
+Acaster returned triumphantly in May and November 2020 to appear for Always Be Comedy Online.
+In May, he delivered a solo spot followed by a Q & A with Ed Gamble.
 Due to a worldwide pandemic, everybody was locked down in their homes and Acaster broadcast in full view of the virtual front row which included me.
 The comic can make a routine out of any subject even spotting me drinking orange squash and my admission of enjoying Brewdog beer.
 When Acaster and Gamble were on screen, I had never been actually quite so involved and referred to as part of a comedy routine in a comedy show.
 When Acaster was asked if he did not do comedy what would he do, he replied sit next to Richard Gill and encourage him to laugh all day.
+In November, he was interviewed by James Gill and again featured me heavily in his answers as I was grinning from the online front row.
 The wonderful comedian was an absolute joy to watch.